Give back to your local community by becoming an OzChild volunteer

-Volunteers are crucial to the work OzChild provides helping support children and families and are essential in allowing us to deliver our Volunteer Family Support Program.
-Volunteers offer practical and emotional support to families, often helping them through difficult times.
+Volunteers are crucial to the work we do, helping support children and families and allowing us to deliver our Volunteer Family Support Program.
+Volunteers provide both practical and emotional support to families and offer a helping hand through difficult times.

-Volunteers of the Family Support Program are asked to commit 2-4 hours per fortnight to support children and families with a range of activities such as:
+Volunteers of the Family Support Program are asked to commit 2-4 hours per fortnight to support children and families through a range of activities such as:

 - Supporting a parent with household routines and positive parenting.